-During the Financial Year, the Supervisory Body met 4 times, the meetings lasted on average one and a half hours.
+During the Financial Year, the Supervisory Board met 5 times, the meetings lasted on average 3 hours.

-The Italian subsidiary with strategic importance, De' Longhi Appliances S.r.l., has also adjusted its internal system to the provisions of Legislative Decree No. 231/01, adopting its own Organisation and Management Model in accordance with the same Decree, periodically updating it with regard to new legislation and organisational changes and appointing a Supervisory Body consisting of five members.
+The Italian subsidiary with strategic importance, De' Longhi Appliances S.r.l., has also adjusted its internal system to the provisions of Legislative Decree No. 231/2001, adopting its own Organisation and Management Model in accordance with the same Decree, periodically updating it with regard to new legislation and organisational changes and appointing a Supervisory Board consisting of 5 members.

 10.4.
-INDEPENDENT AUDITING FIRM
+External Auditors

-The company entrusted with the legal audit of De' Longhi is EY S.p.A. with registered office in via Po 32, Rome and registered in the register of independent auditors.
+The company entrusted with the external audit of the De' Longhi accounts for the financial year 2018 is EY S.p.A. with registered office in via Po 32, Rome and registered in the register of independent auditors.
 The appointment was granted by the ordinary Shareholders' Meeting of De' Longhi with resolution dated 21 April 2010 and will expire with the approval of the financial statements at 31 December 2018.